distancify/handbook/development/process/sprint-cycle.md

 Once the level of effort has been established the team will pull the items from the top of the current backlog that they gauge as committable.
 Should the team not have enough available resources for the upcoming Sprint, the Client's requested effort should be regarded as a suggested maximum effort but make a smaller commitment.

 Sometimes, there are technical reasons why the order of the backlog can't be implemented in the suggested order.
-In this case, the team is free to pick items further down the backlog and present the reasons for this during the [Sprint Demo](#sprint-demo).
+In this case, the team is free to pick items further down the backlog and present the reasons for this during the [Sprint Review](#sprint-review).

 It is the team that ultimately makes the commitment and delivers it to the Client and Product Owner.
 From the start of the sprint to the end of it, the team has full ownership of delivering on the needs specified in the items in the sprint.

 ## Sprint Summary

 At the end of each sprint, the team compiles a sprint summary.
-This summary should be in written form and distributed to the custoemr and product owner, often as part of the Sprint Demo meeting.
+This summary should be in written form and distributed to the custoemr and product owner, often as part of the Sprint Review meeting.

 The sprint summary should contain the following: